pepsimidamerica/nacwrap/README.md

-# ninty
+# Overview

 Python package for interacting with the Nintex Automation Cloud system.
-Creating workflow instances, delegating tasks, etc.
+Creating workflow instances, delegating tasks, etc. Essentially just a wrapper for the NAC API.